yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/04-group-nodes/README.md

 If no parent `id` is assigned to a node, it will appear top-level on the graph component.

 Edges work the same way for group nodes as for other nodes.
-They can connect to the group node if its `id` is referenced in the source or target [id provider](https://docs.yworks.com/yfileshtml/#/api/NodesSource#idProvider).
+They can connect to the group node if its `id` is referenced in the source or target [idProvider](https://docs.yworks.com/yfileshtml/api/NodesSource#idProvider).

 Note